vga-256/tomo-rslight/README.md

-Installing Rocksolid Light (rslight) - a web based news client
+Rocksolid Light (rslight) - a web based Usenet news client

 Visit https://www.novabbs.com to try Rocksolid Light

 ![ScreenShot](https://www.novabbs.com/images/rslight-480.png)

-rslight is based on NewsPortal, which discontinued development in 2008, and was developed by Florian Amrhein https://florian-amrhein.de/newsportal/
+Rocksolid Light is based on NewsPortal, which discontinued development in 2008, and was developed by Florian Amrhein https://florian-amrhein.de/newsportal/

-rslight contains some major code and feature changes, but would not exist without NewsPortal as a basis for development.
+Rocksolid Light contains some major code and feature changes, but would not exist without NewsPortal as a basis for development.

 Requirements: